 Any trip to the Baseball Hall of Fame involves a stop in the plaque room, where you browse the accomplishments of every Hall of Famer.
-On each plaque, the logo on each player's cap represents the club they are most associated with.
+On most players' plaques, the logo on each cap represents the club they are most associated with.

 Yet the plaques also will list each of the stops they made during their distinguished playing careers.
 That means Ken Griffey Jr.'s bears a "Chicago, A.L.," and Mike Piazza's a "Florida, N.L.," even though the former spent only a couple of months with the White Sox and the latter much less than that with the Marlins.